Phileosopher/commonplace/stories.md

 The best way to detect a good story is from how much everyone in the audience observes [quality](values-quality.md) as they experience it.
 People only stay [interested](purpose.md) in stories as long as they see anything [unexpected or unusual](imagination.md), which requires a vast [emotional range](mind-feelings.md) to trigger the audience's attention.

 Usually, we set ourselves at the center of the story while we're engaged with it, with a comparison/contrast with the main character's [decisions](decisions.md).
 As we [mature](maturity.md) to perceive others' views as having equal merit, we're able to imagine ourselves as the character in that story while suspending judgment about the quality of their decisions until the end of the story.

+APPLICATION: If you're reading story lore, a wiki, or listening to a company presentation, *you're* the main character of a relatively uninteresting story.

 ## The form of stories